Hurricane Idalia causes 100-year-old oak tree to split, fall on Gov. DeSantis’ mansion

 TALLAHASSEE, Fla.
-(WFLA) — The strong winds from Hurricane Idalia caused a 100-year-old oak tree to fall on the Florida governor’s mansion in Tallahassee Wednesday morning.
+(WFLA) — The strong winds from Hurricane Idalia caused an “ancient” 100-year-old oak tree to fall on the Florida governor’s mansion in Tallahassee Wednesday morning.

 While Gov. Ron DeSantis was giving an update on the devastation left behind by Idalia, he reassured everyone that he, his wife, and three children were “fine.”